0xSero/partisia-docs/docs/smart-contracts/integration/mpc-721-nft-contract.md

 token_approvals: AvlTreeMap<u128, Address>
 operator_approvals: AvlTreeMap<OperatorApproval, Unit>
 ```
-Where Unit is an empty struct and OperatorApproval is a struct with at least the following fields:
+Where Unit is an empty struct and OperatorApproval is a struct with the following fields:
 ```
 owner: Address
 operator: Address